-The information in this section provides an overview of a person’s entitlement to benefits based on their immigration status.
-Benefit eligibility rules can be complex, particularly when a person is in a 'mixed household', where members have different nationalities or types of immigration status.
-In many cases, specialist benefits advice will need to be obtained.
+This section provides an overview of a person’s entitlement to benefits based on their immigration status.
+Benefit eligibility rules can be complex, particularly when a person is in a 'mixed household', where family members have different nationalities or types of immigration status.
+In such cases, specialist benefits advice may need to be obtained.

 Information about all the benefits referred to in this section can be found on gov.uk.